m-daniela/chat-app/Notes/work.md

 6. Conclusions

 # Abstract
 End-to-end encryption is intended to prevent data from being read by other parties, i.e. servers, service providers, the government, than the ones directly involved into a conversation.
-This approach has gained popularity in recent years in instant messaging applications and many of these developed their own protocol or adapted a base one.
+This approach has gained popularity in recent years in instant messaging applications and many of these have developed their own protocol or adapted a base one.

+The aim of this thesis is to present a synthesis of the state-of-the-art of the most popular technologies, as well as the previous vulnerabilities present either in the protocols themselves or the applications implementing them.

+[Section 2]() introduces theoretical concepts and algorithms that are fundamental to the protocols.
+In [Section 3](), each of the end-to-end encryption protocols, namely Signal, MTProto, Signcryption, Letter Sealing and Threema, are discussed in more depth, along with known vulnerabilities and limitations.
+Moreover, the problem of end-to-end encrypted groups is analysed.

+[Section 4]() and [Section 5]() contain information about the application and the technologies used in its development.
+The intent of the application is to show, in a comprehensive way, the benefits and the drawbacks of using end-to-end encrypted messaging applications.
+Along the regular features of an instant messaging application, it will provide a "third party view" feature that shows what information is available to a third party.

+[Section 6]() sums up the ideas.

 - The list includes iMessage, Signal, Whatsapp, Facebook Messenger, Telegram, Threema, to name a few, and the protocols used by these will be analysed in this paper.
 - This proccess involves public key encryption to share a secret between the users, a key exchange algorithm to safely exchange the keys and a symmetric key encryption algorithm that encrypts and decrypts the messages.
 - This paper presents an overview of the security issues raised over the years based on the choices of cryptographic algorithms in some of the aforementioned popular chat applications that have switched to end-to-end encryption.